ionic-enterprise/tutorials/docs/native-solutions/auth-connect/angular/getting-started.md

 ### Persist the `AuthResult`

 The user can perform login and logout operations, but if the browser is refreshed, the application loses the `AuthResult`.
 This value needs to be persisted between sessions of the application.
 To fix this, create a `session` service that uses the [Preferences](https://capacitorjs.com/docs/apis/preferences) plugin to persist the `AuthResult`.
+In a production application, we should store the result securely using [Identity Vault](https://ionic.io/docs/identity-vault).
+However, setting up Identity Vault is beyond the scope of this tutorial.

 ```bash Terminal
 npm install @capacitor/preferences